-Food delivery from outside of the school is NOT allowed.
-Families may join their child for lunch by checking in at the office.
-Flowers/plants, balloons, or other gift deliveries to students will be held at the office until the end of the school day due to student allergies, storage, disruption to the school day, etc.
+Food delivery from outside of the school is not allowed.
+Parents or guardians may deliver lunch to the front office, and the office staff will make an attempt to get the food to the student in a timely manner.
+Flowers/plants, balloons, or other gift deliveries to students will not be held at the office until the end of the school day due to student allergies, storage, disruption to the school day, etc.